viur-framework/logics/logics-py/README.md

     - `dict` for structured objects
 - Provides a set of functions that can be used in expressions
 - Extendable to custom functions

-## `Logics` vs. `Python`

-Logics does look like Python, but it isn't Python!

-- Expressions can be used with arbitrary whitespace and line-breaks
-- There are no methods on objects, but functions that work on values
-  - e.g. `dict.keys()` becomes `keys(dict)`
-  - `";".join(["a", "b", "c"])` becomes `join(["a", "b", "c"], ";")`
-- No exceptions, access to e.g. invalid index or key just returns `None`
-- Dynamic and automatic value conversion
-  - e.g. the content of strings is automatically converted when used in calculations, so `"42" ** 3` produces 74088, and not a TypeError.

-## License

-Copyright © 2023 by Mausbrand Informationssysteme GmbH.<br>
-Mausbrand and ViUR are registered trademarks of Mausbrand Informationssysteme GmbH.

-Logics is free software under the MIT license.<br>
-Please see the LICENSE file for details.